roryharder/roryharder.github.io/index.md

 My name is <b>Rory Harder</b>.

-I am a <a href="https://www.ucd.ie/philosophy/research/postdoctoralfellowshipprojects/">postdoctoral fellow</a> at University College Dublin.
-I completed my PhD in 2022 at the University of Toronto.
+As of fall 2023, I am a <a href="https://www.ucd.ie/philosophy/research/postdoctoralfellowshipprojects/">postdoctoral fellow</a> at the University College Dublin School of Philosophy.
+In 2022, I completed my PhD in philosophy at the University of Toronto.

 Right there is a picture of me atop a mountain in Poland!